Calvin Coolidge: 1918 election

-Boston Police Strike
+Boston police strike

 In 1919, in reaction to a plan of the policemen of the Boston Police Department to register with a union, Police Commissioner Edwin U. Curtis announced that such an act would not be tolerated.
-In August of that year, the American Federation of Labor issued a charter to the Boston Police Union.
+In August of that year, the American Federation of Labor (AFL) issued a charter to the Boston Police Union.
 Curtis declared the union's leaders were guilty of insubordination and would be relieved of duty, but indicated he would cancel their suspension if the union was dissolved by September 4.
 The mayor of Boston, Andrew Peters, convinced Curtis to delay his action for a few days, but with no results, and Curtis suspended the union leaders on September 8.
 The following day, about three-quarters of the policemen in Boston went on strike.

-Coolidge, tacitly but fully in support of Curtis' position, closely monitored the situation but initially deferred to the local authorities.
-He anticipated that only a resulting measure of lawlessness could sufficiently prompt the public to understand and appreciate the controlling principlethat a policeman does not strike.
-That night and the next, there was sporadic violence and rioting in the unruly city.
-Peters, concerned about sympathy strikes by the firemen and others, called up some units of the Massachusetts National Guard stationed in the Boston area pursuant to an old and obscure legal authority, and relieved Curtis of duty.
+Tacitly but fully in support of Curtis's position, Coolidge closely monitored the situation but initially deferred to the local authorities.
+He anticipated that only a resulting measure of lawlessness could sufficiently prompt the public to understand and appreciate the controlling principle: that a policeman does not strike.
+That night and the next, there was sporadic violence and rioting in the city.
+Concerned about sympathy strikes by the firemen and others, Peters called up some units of the Massachusetts National Guard stationed in the Boston area pursuant to an old and obscure legal authority and relieved Curtis of duty.

 Coolidge, sensing the severity of circumstances were then in need of his intervention, conferred with Crane's operative, William Butler, and then acted.
 He called up more units of the National Guard, restored Curtis to office, and took personal control of the police force.
 Curtis proclaimed that all of the strikers were fired from their jobs, and Coolidge called for a new police force to be recruited.

 That night Coolidge received a telegram from AFL leader Samuel Gompers.
-"Whatever disorder has occurred", Gompers wrote, "is due to Curtis's order in which the right of the policemen has been denied…" Coolidge publicly answered Gompers's telegram, denying any justification whatsoever for the strikeand his response launched him into the national consciousness.
-Newspapers across the nation picked up on Coolidge's statement and he became the newest hero to opponents of the strike.
-Amid of the First Red Scare, many Americans were terrified of the spread of communist revolutions, like those that had taken place in Russia, Hungary, and Germany.
-While Coolidge had lost some friends among organized labor, conservatives across the nation had seen a rising star.
-Although he usually acted with deliberation, the Boston police strike gave him a national reputation as a decisive leader, and as a strict enforcer of law and order.
+"Whatever disorder has occurred", Gompers wrote, "is due to Curtis's order in which the right of the policemen has been denied".

+Coolidge publicly answered Gompers's telegram, denying any justification whatsoever for the strike—and his response launched him into the national consciousness.
+Newspapers nationwide picked up on Coolidge's statement and he became the strike's opponents' newest hero.
+Amid the First Red Scare, many Americans were terrified of the spread of communist revolutions like those in Russia, Hungary, and Germany.
+Coolidge had lost some friends among organized labor, but conservatives saw a rising star.
+Although he usually acted with deliberation, the Boston police strike gave Coolidge a national reputation as a decisive leader and strict enforcer of law and order.